-This is where you organise with a third party insurance company to cover some of the excess.
-Third party insurance has to be organised by you, as it requires information that only you can provide.
+In many cases it is possible to organise with an external insurance company to cover some of the excess on a rental car.
+This external insurance has to be organised and paid for by you, as it requires information that only you can provide.
 Some of our recommendations are below, as many of our customers have used their services and they are familiar with the needs for hiring a car with us.
 For more information and a quote, please contact the respective company directly.

 Keep in mind that the below companies are only recommendations, and there is no connection or liability between the listed insurers and RSR.
 You are free to choose other companies.
 Before hiring insurance, do a thorough analysis and be aware of all terms of the contract, in particular the excess (franchise) conditions and exclusions on the final value to be paid to you.

 In the unlikely case of an accident, you still have to pay RSR directly for the damages to the car, even if you are insured by another company – but then there is the possibility to claim some of your money back from the company you were insured with afterwards!

 Many of the above companies also offer insurance options for your own car while driving on the track.
 Please contact them directly for more options!

 Track insurance for RSR rental cars

 Other Trackday insurance providers

 Please note: Additional insurance is best done ahead of time as it may not be possible to organise on the day of rental.

 It should already be well understood about the danger and risks of driving on a track.
 In a sea of indemnity forms and “legal-ese” style sentences, it can be sometime forgotten that driving a car (in fact at any time, not just on a circuit) carries both financial and personal risk!